 In my opinion, the best value for most people right now is the Garmin Edge 520 Plus.
 With the latest updates, it seems to me to be unbeatable, really.
 However, it really depends on what you personally need, so read on …

-- Buy the Edge 520 Plus if you want navigation and turn-by-turn directions for most situations, and don’t mind downloading routes beforehand when you are cycling to brand new destinations.
+- Buy the Edge 520 Plus if you want navigation and turn-by-turn directions for most situations.
+And you don’t mind downloading routes beforehand when you are cycling to brand new destinations.
 As far as training features, the 520 Plus has all that most cyclists could possibly want.

-- Buy the Edge 520 if you want premium training and data features, but really don’t need anybody to navigate for you (that’s me, actually – my wife Maggie is like a human GPS, so she navigates for us!)
+- Buy the Edge 520 if you want premium training and data features.
+But you really don’t need anybody to navigate for you (that’s me, actually – my wife Maggie is like a human GPS, so she navigates for us!)
 And of course, because it has been updated, it’s often on at a sale price.
 The ads below show the current price.

 It comes down to what you need and value, and how much you are willing and able to pay for it.
 It’s a tough choice, but somebody’s got to make it!